auriq/essentia_docs/source/tutorial/data_organization.rst

 and the column specification as explained in the AQ tutorials.
 Optional but highly useful for log based data are knowing which column stores the time stamp, and the format of the timestamp.

-This information can be all be gleaned manually, but we prove a 'probe' which will scan one of the log files to determine the information::
+This information can be all be gleaned manually, but we provide a 'probe' which will scan one of the log files to determine the information::

   $ ess datastore probe browse --apply
-  Essentia (INFO)	 : scanning /data/browse_20140924.csv.gz
+  Essentia (INFO)	 : scanning ./diy_woodworking/browse_20140924.csv.gz
   Essentia (INFO)	 : scan complete.
 25 records found Essentia (INFO)	 : examining file
   S:eventDate I:userID I:articleID
   Essentia (INFO)	 : file examination complete.
-  Summary for /data/browse_20140924.csv.gz
+  Summary for ./diy_woodworking/browse_20140924.csv.gz
   compression  : gzip
   delimiter    : csv
   dateColumn   : eventDate